Browse our product offerings here

 Designed for water treatment applications

 Eliminates need for flow bowl for high accuracy

 Available in pH and ORP/Redox models

 In industries such as food where product safety is paramount, non-glass, ISFET, hygienic design probe provides exceptional reliability.

 The innovative design of the pH meter allows its optimum use in a whole variety of applications.
 Suitable for laboratory and industrial-scale use.

-ISM accessories such as software, data logger or transmission solution allow you to take full advantage of ISM technology.
+ISM accessories such as software or transmission solution allow you to take full advantage of ISM technology.